- Search The Registry

 *Larry Fitzgerald Sr. was born on this date in 1954.
 He is a Black broadcast journalist focusing on sports and community.

-Fitzgerald was born and raised in Chicago, Illinois, to parents Robert and Sally Fitzgerald, his parent came north during the Great Migration from Natchez, Mississippi.
+Fitzgerald was born and raised in Chicago, Illinois, to parents Robert and Sally Fitzgerald; his parents came north during the Great Migration from Natchez, Mississippi.
 He graduated from Fenger High School, where he was a two-time All-American defensive tackle for Frank Esposito.
-Fitzgerald was a four-year starter and led Fenger to the Public League Championship game three times.
+Fitzgerald was a four-year starter, leading Fenger to the Public League Championship game thrice.
 He majored in radio-TV Communications after transferring from Indian Hills CC in Centerville, Iowa.

 Fitzgerald attributes much of his professional success and inspiration to his late wife Carol.
-His wife of 24 years, met at Fenger High School.
-Carol died of breast cancer on April 10 of 2003.
+His wife of 24 years met at Fenger High School.
+Carol died of breast cancer on April 10, 2003.
 He is the proud parent of sons Larry Fitzgerald Jr. and Marcus.
-For 38 years he has brought his perspective and social consciousness to the world of sports as a writer, producer, talk show host, and commentator.
+For 38 years, he has brought his perspective and social consciousness to the world of sports as a writer, producer, talk show host, and commentator.
 Larry Sr. has been the sports editor and columnist with the Minnesota Spokesman-Recorder for 31 years.
 He founded the Carol Fitzgerald Memorial Fund in 2003, a 501-C3 nonprofit organization raising money annually for breast cancer-HIV research and urban education.

 In 2003, Fitzgerald Sr. was honored with the Heritage Award presented by the Minnesota State Baptist Convention.
-In 2009 Fitzgerald became the first journalist in American sports history to cover his own son in a Super Bowl.
-On TV he was featured by Pardon the Interruption, Inside the NFL, CNN, CNBC, ESPN, ABC, CBS, and NBC.
-He hosts his own website featuring cherished family and career photos of friends and stories written on his family.
+In 2009 Fitzgerald became the first journalist in American sports history to cover his son in a Super Bowl.
+On TV, he was featured by Pardon the Interruption, Inside the NFL, CNN, CNBC, ESPN, ABC, CBS, and NBC.
+He hosts his website featuring cherished family and career photos of friends and stories written about his family.
 As a journalist, Fitzgerald has covered over 40 career NFL Super Bowls.